teamgofer/MeetNow_WebApp/docs/TROUBLESHOOTING.md

 #### Undefined Listeners or Callback Errors

 **Symptoms:**
-- Console errors like "undefined is not an object (evaluating 'this.listeners.location')"
+- Console errors like "undefined is not an object (evaluating 'callback')"
 - Map not responding to location changes
-- Navigation mode switching not working properly
+- Map clicks not working properly
 - Components not receiving notifications from navigation controller

 **Possible Causes and Solutions:**

 1. **Callback API Mismatches**
-   - **Problem**: The navigation controller API changed from listener arrays to callback properties
+   - **Problem**: Missing or incorrect callback properties when initializing the controller
    - **Solution**:
-     - Implement both approaches for backward compatibility
+     - Ensure all required callbacks are provided when initializing the controller
-     - Initialize `this.listeners` object in the constructor
+     - Use consistent callback naming following the controller's API
-     - In notification methods, check both callback properties and listener arrays
+     - Check for typos in callback property names

 2. **Component Integration Pattern Issues**
    - **Problem**: Components breaking the callback chain when multiple components subscribe to the same events